tmr08c/tmr08c.github.io/content/blog/2023/02/extracting-2022-gratitude-entries/index.md

 ## Takeaways

-While the time spent working on the `emacs-lisp` version will pay dividends over my lifetime as an Emacs user, I think next year I will use the `sed` version again.
-As noted above, I suspect there are more Emacs-y ways to get this data in a way that would be more performant, but, at least as of right now, I think the time and effort to explore those alternatives is better spent elsewhere.
+While the time spent working on the `emacs-lisp` version will pay dividends over my lifetime as an Emacs user, I will likely use the `sed` version next year.
+Unless I decide to use it as an opportunity to continue learning `emacs-lisp`, the `sed` version works quite well for my needs.